-`s consort, and they jointly fulfill the acts of perseverance and maintenance.
-Lakshmi took various forms and accompanied Vishnu in his incarnations or avatars.
-She is seen seated on a lotus, often seen holding the amrita kalasham or the pot of ambrosia and bilva fruit.
+Goddess Laxmi, the deity of wealth and prosperity is worshipped in all parts of India.
+She is one of the extremely important Goddesses of India in Hindu religion.
+She is Lord Vishnu’s consort, and they jointly fulfil the acts of perseverance and maintenance.
+Lakshmi took various forms and accompanied Vishnu in his avatars or incarnations.
+She is seen seated on a lotus, often seen holding the ‘amrita kalasham’ or the pot of ambrosia and bilva fruit.

-, there are some other goddesses who are worshipped by the followers of Hinduism.
-Goddess Bhuvaneshwari is the primary force, which demonstrates herself as the phenomenal world.
-She dwells in the `hearth chakra’ and being a queen she looks for the welfare of her subjects.
+Goddess Bhuvaneshwari is the primary force, which demonstrates her as the phenomenal world.
+She dwells in the ‘heart chakra’ and being a queen she looks for the welfare of her subjects.
 She is one of the ten Mahavidyas, who represent some divine incarnation or representation of the Divine Mother.
-Worship of the Bhubaneshwari brings change in the emotions as well as in body chemistry.
+Worship of Goddess Bhuvaneshwari brings change in the emotions as well as in body chemistry.

-The goddesses of India are numerous and have a great importance in the religious life.
-They are center of all Shaktis and seem to be enhancing the power of the Indian gods.
-The Hindu goddesses are not only worshipped in temples but annually worshipped in Mandapas which has become a major attraction for all.
-These religious festivals have become a part of the regular celebrations of the people as a means of relief from a mundane life.
-The goddesses are worshipped with great devotion and reverence as they are said to be the creators of the world, the conferrers of health, wealth and prosperity to the human beings.
+The Goddesses of India are numerous and have a great importance in the religious life.
+They are center of all Shaktis and seem to be enhancing the power of the Indian Gods.
+The Hindu Goddesses are not only worshipped in temples but annually worshipped in Mandapas which has become a major attraction for all.
+The religious festivals have become a part of the regular celebrations of the people as a means of relief from a mundane life.
+The Goddesses are worshipped with great devotion and reverence as they are said to be the creators of the world, the conferrers of health, wealth and prosperity to the human beings.